CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 wasmtime ./target/wasm32-wasi/debug/rust_dev_hello.wasm upper world
 ```

-We can also run this wasm program in the WASI-playground on <https://runno.dev/wasi>.
+We can also run this wasm program in the WASI playground at <https://runno.dev/wasi>.

 ## Cross-compile to Wasm/Webassembly

 I added to the image `rust_dev_cross_img` the utility `wasm-pack` for cross-compiling to Wasm/Webassembly.
-It is in-place substitute for the default `cargo` command:
+It is an in-place substitute for the default `cargo` command:

 ```bash
 wasm-pack build --release --target web